alongenosar/ios-sdk/README.md

 ```
 ## Step 2: Obtain SDK token and secret codes.
 Snappers identify developers by their app's bundle id.
- To create a developer account and obtain the SDK token and secret codes, drop us a message info@snappers.tv, and include your app's bundle id.
+ To create a developer account and obtain the SDK token and secret codes, drop us a message to info@snappers.tv, and include your app's bundle id.

 ## Step 3: Configure App Settings